mkd/chess0/README.md

 approximate ELO rating is around 1730, based on the BT2630 online ELO score test (http://www.schachcomputer.at/bt2630.htm).

+Two main features are still missing or partially implemented:
+- Proper cache (using transposition tables)
+- Lazy SMP (for parallel search on multi-threaded environments)

 ## Download
 Binaries are available for Chess0.
 By downloading the ZIP files below, you get